 In use it seems everybit as good as our usual supermarket brand, bubbles stay til the end of a moderately greasy wash, we are not using more than normal, and it seems to clean very well… So a thumbs up from living gentler.

-We are now using Carex pouches for hand-soap, we found we were having problems with the Splosh capsules bursting and the product leaking out, so we decided to change to a more mainstream product, but in a way that minimises the plastic entering our waste stream.
-We are looking for a hand-soap refillables supplier locally as well as using natural soap bars.
+Having explored Splosh products we switched to using Carex pouches for hand-soap, we found we were having problems with the Splosh capsules bursting and the product leaking out, so we decided to temporarily change to a more mainstream product, which brings our cost down and also still helps minimises the plastic entering our waste stream.
+We are looking for hand-soap refillables locally as well as using natural soap bars that are not plastic wrapped.

-Washing up liquid, we really cannot fault the Splosh product, it is as good as any mainstream product but kinder to the environment, however this being living gentler we are on a budget and the Splosh product is definitely more expensive.
-With cost in mind we have found a retailer that offers a refill service on Ecover washing up liquid.
+With cost in mind we found a retailer that offers a refill service on Ecover washing up liquid.
 We take a 2ltr container and it gets filled with Ecover Washing up liquid.
 As we buy in bulk and use our own packaging this offers a cost benefit whilst still being kind to the environment.